volentixlabsinc/venue/docs/20190614-MeetingNotes.md

 1. Automated: Things like downloading Verto.
 Would require bots... potential marketplace for resale of bots.
 2. Verified: Needs a human intervention.
 For example, pull requests, documenation updates, security bugs, etc.

+## Stable Coin

+Based on the experience of other platforms, it is suggested that bounties are bound to stable coins.
+As we will be using VDex under the hood, this should be a fairly trivial pattern.

 ## Things To Look At